daniel-munro/ratgtex-pipeline/README.md

 The way to do sample mixup testing is to generate the mixup checking outputs using Snakemake, which will generate the BAM files as dependencies if needed.
 Examine the outputs to identify samples that need to be relabeled (e.g. if two labels get swapped) or removed.

-- To relabel a sample, edit the ID in the 2nd column of `fastq_map.txt` for all of its FASTQ files so that its BAM file gets labeled correctly.
+- To relabel a sample, edit the rat ID in the last column of `fastq_map.txt` for all of its FASTQ files so that its BAM file gets labeled correctly.
 You'll then need to regenerate the BAM file since it will now use the correct VCF individual as input to STAR.
 - To remove a sample, remove its ID from `rat_ids.txt` and delete its BAM and any other generated files.

 Before removing samples, run the second stage of sample mixup checking, which tests the RNA-seq samples that still don't have matches against 6000+ rat genotypes to see if a match can be found.
 To do this, list the mismatched samples in `{version}/{tissue}/qc/samples_without_matches.txt`, along with an OK sample as a positive control (if that sample is included in the all-rat VCF).
 Then generate `{version}/{tissue}/qc/all_rats_summary.tsv` and use any additional matches found.
 This will probably require adding the new matching genotypes to the VCF file (see `scripts/setup/genotypes_{version}.sh`).